tokhi/voting-demo/README.md

-# Voting App - DevOps Quick Guide
+# Voting App - DevOps Quick Guide - Terraform

 This repository contains a simple Ruby voting application with three components: `vote`, `result`, and `worker`.
 The app uses **Redis** for caching votes and **Postgres** for storing results.